 We departed Finikas at 0810 heading for the island of Tinos.
 The wind was a light 5-8 knots WNW breeze, not too helpful for our 044 heading.
 We did a little of motor-sailing with the the headsail while keeping on the tent.

 The town is attractive and later, with the help of Dimitris, we connected to the shore AC power.
-Water is also available.
-Since we had ran out of Camping Gaz and were now using our spare canister, I walked to the near by store that Dimitris had indicated and exchanged the empty canister with a full one.
+Water was also available.
+Since we had ran out of Camping Gaz and were now using our spare canister, I walked to the nearby store that Dimitris had indicated and exchanged the empty canister with a full one.

 I continued reading on the Kindle, Classic French Literature in English: 31 books by Jules Verne: Celebrated Travels a short history of geographic explorations from the antiquity to his time in the late 19 century.
 I also started a new book the 8th of the Ramage series Ramage’s Mutiny.

 In the evening we walked to the famous church Our Lady of Tinos (Παναγία Ευαγγελίστρια) where there was a sign “No candle lighting is allowed, just leave your candle and we will light it for you tomorrow.”
 Ha!
 Please keep in mind that any devout Greek wants to light a candle when he enters a church.
 After the church we sat at a café by the waterfront and had an ouzo.
 We then made arrangements to rent a car for tomorrow (25 €).